 - consignment was stored under hygienic conditions at the required temperature and not at risk of cross contamination

-- effective measures were put in place to avoid the contamination of the POAO with disease agents which cause transmissible animal diseases during the unloading, storage and re-loading in the EU country
+- products were protected from contamination with disease agents which cause transmissible animal diseases during the unloading, storage and re-loading in the EU country

 - place of any unloading, storage and re-loading in the EU country was not subject to animal health movement restrictions due to transmissible animal diseases during the unloading, storage and re-loading

-If the rejected good was originally exported in a sealed container and maintained an intact original seal, you must have a declaration by the person responsible for the consignment stating:
+If the rejected products were originally exported in a sealed container and maintained an intact original seal, you must have a declaration by the person responsible for the consignment stating:

 - since the product was originally exported, the storage and transport conditions have been complied with